exastro-suite/exastro-it-automation-docs-dev/src/en/2.5/manuals/ansible-driver/ansible_legacyrole.rst

       | For more information, see :ref:`ansible_common_ansible_automation_controller_hosts`.

    #. | **Register Interface information**
-      | From the :menuselection:`Ansible common --> Interface information` menu, select either Ansible Core or Ansible Automation Controller for the execution engine and register connection information for the execution engine server
+      | From the :menuselection:`Ansible common --> Interface information` menu, select Ansible Core, Ansible Automation Controller or Ansible Execution Agent for the execution engine and register connection information for the execution engine server
       | For more information, see :ref:`ansible_common_interface_information`.

+   #. | **Register Execution environment definition template management(If needed)**
+      | From the :menuselection:`Ansible common --> Execution environment definition template management` menu, Register the template file for the Execution environment definition file (execution-environment.yml) which is used to build the Execution environment by the ansible-builder within the Ansible Execution Agent.
+      | For more information, see :ref:`ansible_execution_environment_definition_template_list` and :ref:`ansible_common_environment_definition_make`.
+      | Installing ITA registers a template file that allows users to add python module and ansible galaxy collections.

+   #. | **Register "Execution environment parameter definition" parameter sheet. sheet(If needed)**
+      | Register Parameters that will be embedded to the execution environment definition file (execution-environment.yml) template file registered in :menuselection:`Ansible common --> Execution environment definition template management`.
+      | For more information, see :ref:`ansible_common_environment_definition_make`.
+      | Installing ITA registers , the :menuselection:`"Execution environment parameter definition" parameter sheet` with the parameters that embeds to the execution environment definition template file (execution-environment.yml) file is registered.

+   #. | **Register Execution environment management (If needed)**
+      | Register a link between the  :menuselection:`"Execution environment parameter definition" parameter sheet` and the template file for the execution environment definition file (execution-environment.yml) registered in :menuselection:`Ansible common --> Execution environment definition template management`
+      | For more information, see :ref:`ansible_execution_environment_list`.
+      | Installing ITA registers a link between the :menuselection:`"Execution environment parameter definition" parameter sheet` and :menuselection:`Ansible common --> Execution environment definition template management`.

    #. | **Register Movement**
       | From the :menuselection:`Ansible-Legacy --> Movement list` menu, register a Movement.